fanfan42/VFIO-Passthrough-dual-running-systems-on-laptop/README.md

   </table>
 </details>

-You need to match your CPU pathrough.
+You need to match your CPU pathtrough.

 <table>
 <tr>